blissfuljuan/it342-g01-mid2425/ricablanca-claudinemargaret-journal/journal.md

 There are still some inconsistencies in how the People API returns contact fields across different accounts, which makes parsing data a bit tricky.
 I also need to ensure that all scopes are properly requested and granted during the OAuth flow.

 [Date: 06-23-2025]

 1.What did I accomplish yesterday?
 Continued Google Contacts integration.
 Improved add/update features, refined token refresh, and addressed some field inconsistencies and scope handling.

 2. What will I do today?
 Enhance the contact management UI, start batch sync, and add automated tests.

 3. Any blockers or challenges?
 Inconsistent People API fields and occasional quota limits during testing.

+[Date: 06-25-2025]

+What did I accomplish yesterday?
+We had a session with Sir Fred where he discussed the essentials of requirements collection.
+He walked us through the importance of understanding user needs, identifying stakeholders, and using tools like use case and context diagrams to map out the system.

+What will I do today?
+I’ll review my notes from the discussion and start drafting a sample requirements document.
+Planning to sketch out a simple context diagram and a few use cases to practice what we covered.

+Any blockers or challenges?
+Some parts of the discussion were a bit fast-paced — especially around distinguishing between functional and non-functional requirements.
+I might need to rewatch the recording or ask some follow-up questions for clarity.